Machine Learning

 Hyperparameter Optimization with Argo

 Distributed hyperparameter optimization's complexity can be separated into computational and algorithmic complexity.
 We use Argo workflows to support and orchestrate the computational requirements of these hyperparameter optimization jobs.
-The algorithmic problem is delegated to one of many available open-source frameworks (we use Optuna at Canva).
+The algorithmic problem is delegated to one of many available open-source frameworks (we use Optuna(opens in a new tab or window) at Canva).

 Argo and Alternatives